 close

 The University of St.Gallen (HSG) is one of the oldest business schools there are and was the first of its kind to be founded in Switzerland.
-It was founded in 1898, when the Grand Council of the Canton of St.Gallen decided to establish an "academy for trade, traffic and administration " in the city of St.Gallen.
-2023 will be a special year for the HSG as we celebrate our 125th anniversary.
+It was founded in 1898, when the Grand Council of the Canton of St.Gallen decided to establish an 'academy for trade, traffic and administration' in the city of St.Gallen.
+2023 was a special year for the HSG as it celebratet its 125th anniversary.

-In the year of our 125th anniversary, a wide range of events will provide an opportunity to celebrate together - and to get to know the HSG better, which has been deeply rooted in St.Gallen and the region for 125 years.
-Take the opportunity to discover your HSG.
+In the year of our 125th anniversary, a wide range of events provided an opportunity to celebrate together - and get a deeper understanding of the University, which has been deeply rooted in St.Gallen and the region for 125 years.
+During the events, many people took the opportunity to discover the HSG.

 Publications and brochures